McDaMastR/CollatzConjectureSimulator/README.md

 values from in-buffers, iterating through Collatz sequences, and writing step counts to out-buffers; and the CPU reading steps counts from out-buffers.
 The number of inout-buffers is dependent on the system's specifications.
-There are one or more inout-buffers per `VkBuffer` object, one or more `VkBuffer` objects per `VkDeviceMemory` object, and two or more `VkDeviceMemory` objects.
+There are one or more inout-buffers per `VkBuffer` object, one `VkBuffer` object per `VkDeviceMemory` object, and two or more `VkDeviceMemory` objects.

 The program attempts to minimise the time spent idle by the CPU and GPU due to one waiting for the other to complete execution.
 Such as the GPU waiting for starting values, or the CPU waiting for